Castlevania: Lords of Shadow – Mirror of Fate

+The game received mixed-to-positive reviews, with praise for its visuals and combat, while some criticized its story and level design.
 An upgraded version of the game, titled Castlevania: Lords of Shadow – Mirror of Fate HD, was released digitally for Xbox 360, PlayStation 3, and Windows.

 Gameplay

 The player assumes the role of Gabriel Belmont, his son Trevor Belmont, grandson Simon Belmont (Trevor's son), and Alucard.

 Mirror of Fate is a side-scrolling action-adventure game.
 It returns to the classic Castlevania gameplay viewed in the main series.